dpodd/scoring_api/README.md

 ## Scoring API
 ### Homework #3 for 'OTUS Python Professional' Course

-A simple server that validates requests and serves requests with some data.
+A simple server that validates requests and sends responses with some data.
 More details are available in `description.md` (in Russian).

 The script was tested with Python 3.8.